 “Almost by osmosis, you learn to write really good proposals because you see such good examples.

 “You also find out about sources that you may never have heard of before – I bought a book the other day that I discovered as a result of a panel!”

-But Dr Berger says he also takes his responsibility as a UK citizen seriously and likes to think of himself as a taxpayer as well as a researcher.
+But Professor Berger says he also takes his responsibility as a UK citizen seriously and likes to think of himself as a taxpayer as well as a researcher.